A Stroll with CVS

 Remember;

-a repository once
+repository once

-your files to the repository
+add your new files to the

-your so we can all use it
+commit your changes so we can all use

-Hope this helps. (not hinders)
+Hope this helps. (not

-Pete (Your tame Admin.)
+Pete (Your tame

 September 2002